hellohaptik/chatbot_ner/docs/datastore_variables.md

 ## DataStore Environment Variables Description

 A `config.example` file is provided at the root of the repository.
-It is an example file containing all variables that Chatbot NER sets in the environment for future use when connecting to the underlying engine
+It is an example file containing all variables that Chatbot NER sets in the environment for future use when connecting to the underlying engine.

-Copy it to a file called `config` at the root of the repository.
-Chatbot NER will read and set variables from this file into the environment
+Copy it to a file called `config` at the root of the repository and edit it to configure your settings.
+Chatbot NER will read and set variables from this file into the environment.

 > **Note**: Do not use quotes while specifying values for variables.
 Do not put spaces around the '=' sign.
 >
 > Invalid Example:
 >
-> ​		ENGINE='elasticsearch'
+>     ENGINE='elasticsearch'
-> ​		ES_HOST = YOURHOST.us-east-1.es.amazonaws.com
+>     ES_HOST = YOURHOST.us-east-1.es.amazonaws.com
 >
 > Valid Example:
 >
-> ​		ENGINE=elasticsearch
+>     ENGINE=elasticsearch
-> ​		ES_HOST=YOURHOST.us-east-1.es.amazonaws.com
+>     ES_HOST=YOURHOST.us-east-1.es.amazonaws.com

 **Structure**